carbon-language/carbon-lang/mlir/docs/SymbolsAndSymbolTables.md

 // Here we define a nested symbol table.
 References within this operation will
 // not resolve to any symbols defined above. module {
   // Error.
-We resolve references with respect to the closest parent symbol
+We resolve references with respect to the closest parent operation
-  // table, so this reference can't be resolved.
+  // that defines a symbol table, so this reference can't be resolved.
   "foo.user"() {uses = [@symbol]} : () -> ()
 }